harshal1996sahadeokar/Project---GitOps-With-ArgoCD-project/README.md

-# ArgoCD on Minikube Quickstart
+# Project : ArgoCD on Minikube Quickstart

 This guide provides a concise walkthrough to set up ArgoCD on Minikube and deploy a sample application using GitOps.